-Linda Thomas-Hemak, MD, is the Chief Executive Officer of The Wright Center for Community Health and President and CEO of The Wright Center for Graduate Medical Education.
-She is board certified in pediatrics, internal medicine and addiction medicine.
-She was born and raised in Northeastern Pennsylvania and, after completing her residency at Harvard Medical School, returned home to treat her hometown community.
+Linda Thomas-Hemak, MD, FACP, FAAP is the Chief Executive Officer of The Wright Center for Community Health and President of The Wright Center for Graduate Medical Education.

 She was born and raised in Northeastern Pennsylvania.
 After graduating as a Michael DeBakey Scholar from Baylor College of Medicine in Houston, Texas and completing Harvard’s Combined Internal Medicine/Pediatrics Residency in Boston, Massachusetts, she returned to her hometown community to practice primary care.
 She joined The Wright Center for Community Health, formerly The Wright Center Medical Group, in 2000 and became CEO in 2007.

 Her physician responsibilities and commitment to workforce development positioned her to become program director of The Wright Center for Graduate Medical Education’s ACGME-accredited, allopathic internal medicine residency in 2007.
 As program director, she successfully led integration of the ACGME, Patient-Centered Medical Home and EMR Meaningful Use Competencies into a curriculum matrix and Milestones-Based Assessment to meet the standards of the ACGME’s Next Accreditation System.